Helen Diller Family Preschool

 Ages 2 – 5

 Led by Director Karla Cianci, Helen Diller Family Preschool is located inside the JCCSF at 3200 California Street in Laurel Heights.
-The school features spacious classrooms, two outdoor play areas, garden space and art studio.
+The school features spacious classrooms, two outdoor play areas (total of 5,700 square feet), garden space and art studio.
 Children also make regular trips to the Presidio for additional outdoor time.

 Take a Peek Inside